Our tips on using inclusive language in the workplace

 Students should be referred to by level of study rather than age as tertiary students can be many ages.
 Unless relevant to the context, avoid using the term ‘mature-age student’.

-Using inclusive language can mean breaking old habits.
+Using inclusive language in the workplace can mean breaking old habits.
 Habits that can be, for some, decades long.
 It is important to remember that everyone makes mistakes.
 So, if you catch yourself out, just apologise, learn from it, and try to avoid doing it again.

 Discussions on using the most inclusive words at work are constantly evolving and it’s important to pay attention to them.
 But when in doubt, follow the general rule that people have the right to identify as they choose.
 Simply ask people how they’d like to be referred to.